 Special COVID-19 precautions?

 Yes!
 In order for me to safely re-open I have adopted the following rules which you must agree to before booking your appointment: N95 or Medical masks are now required during the entirety of your appointment.
 Cloth or other makeshift masks are not permissible, so if you do not own a proper mask I will have some available ($2/ea).
 Upon entry you will be temperature checked with a no-touch thermometer, asked to put on disposable shoe covers, and then directed to the washroom where you can clean your hands and secure your personal belongings.
 No food/drink, no extra guests, and no cellphone usage in the studio.
 Please prepare for 30-90 minutes of completely uninterrupted "you time"!

 How do you accept payment?

 I am now completely cashless and accept deposits and payments through Cashapp ONLY ($PayChae).
 Unfortunately, there are no exceptions to this policy.
 Please be sure to download the app before your appointment.

 Where are you located?

-My home studio is located in a private gated community that features plenty of free guest parking, and is conveniently located in College Park, MD just moments from I-95 and the 495 Beltway.
+My home studio is located in a private gated community that features plenty of free guest parking (before 7pm*), and is conveniently located in College Park, MD just moments from I-95 and the 495 Beltway.
 I am also accessible via Metro and Metro Bus (plan your route here).
 When you book an appointment, the address and gate access instructions will be sent a day prior via email.
 As my home studio is also my private residence, please do not share my location to strangers, friends, or family -- no matter how well you might know them.
 Please note that the studio is located on the 4th floor in a property with no elevator access.
 If you are a person with disabilities in need of special accommodations, please inform me prior to your appointment so that I can arrange a (nearby) coffee-shop henna session for you (schedule permitting).
 Note* Guest Parking after 7PM is PAID for a small fee through the Pango App.
 Clients should follow directions on posted signs throughout the property.

 What is your cancellation policy?
 What happens to my Deposit?